circonus/product-docs/circonus3/visualizations/bar.md

 - **Value Axis** allows you to choose the axis to which you want to plot this data (the properties of each are configured under Y-axes).

-- **Line mode** allows you to choose whether the outline of lines or area charts appear smooth, straight, or stepped.
+- **Line mode** allows you to choose whether the outline of lines or area charts appears smooth, straight, or stepped.

 **Y-axis**